European Mollusks

 In particular, note the meaning of "evolut" and "convolut" (these terms are not used consistently in the literature).
 The distinction is made here based on whether the whorls overlap in height (at least slightly adjacent to each other) or not.
 Note the schematic markings in the images in this regard.
 The "largely involut" type is understood here as a special case of the convolut type, with a high, narrow aperture, in which the spire may also be well raised.

 It is important to make a clear decision on a type here.
 To skip initial, essential questions or to answer them vaguely, will hardly allow a meaningful progress.
 If your specimen is on the borderline between two types, choose the one that seems most likely.
-For such species, the ambiguity is already taken into account in the feature values stored in the database, and you will stay on the right track with either decision.
+For such species, the ambiguity is already taken into account in the database by a feature value-range, and you will stay on the right track with either decision.

 The number of whorls is another example of the fact that no clear definition has been agreed upon to date.
 The following definition is used here: